 pregnant or trying to get pregnant

 What should I watch for while using this medicine?

-Tell your doctor or health care professional if your pain does not go away, if it gets worse, or if you have new or a different type of pain.
+Tell your doctor or health care provider if your pain does not go away, if it gets worse, or if you have new or a different type of pain.
 You may develop tolerance to the medicine.
 Tolerance means that you will need a higher dose of the medicine for pain relief.
 Tolerance is normal and is expected if you take this medicine for a long time.

 Do not suddenly stop taking your medicine because you may develop a severe reaction.
 Your body becomes used to the medicine.
 This does NOT mean you are addicted.
 Addiction is a behavior related to getting and using a drug for a non-medical reason.
 If you have pain, you have a medical reason to take pain medicine.
 Your doctor will tell you how much medicine to take.
 If your doctor wants you to stop the medicine, the dose will be slowly lowered over time to avoid any side effects.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol can increase or decrease the effects of this medicine.
 Avoid alcoholic drinks.